March 01, 2019

 In this post, we’ll explore 5 ways a solution like Microsoft Dynamics 365 can support your eCommerce efforts via integrated operations.

-If you have an online store and every time you receive and order, your employees have to manually process the order and ensure that it’s shipped to the right place on time, this can quickly become an arduous and time-consuming process.
+If you have an online store and every time you receive an order, your employees have to manually process the order and ensure that it’s shipped to the right place on time, this can quickly become an arduous and time-consuming process.
 With an ERP platform, when your eCommerce site receives an order, it’s automatically processed and the right people receive all necessary order information.
 Having a solution that can automate this for you has several major perks, but the biggest is probably the reduction in human involvement.
 This frees up your employees to perform tasks more valuable than keying in orders and also improves order accuracy by eliminating a potential source of manual error.

 If you’d had a platform like Dynamics 365 in this situation, your inventory records and eCommerce website would have been in sync.
 When your stock began to run low, more would have been ordered and made available automatically.
-Over time, your platform would also get “smarter”; it would use historical sales records to improve demand forecasting for each product, distribution center, and retail location.
+Over time, your platform would also get “smarter”; it would use historical sales records to improve demand forecasting for each product, distribution centre, and retail location.
 You’d be able to maintain leaner inventories while also experiencing fewer stockouts.

 Any ERP solution should support an eCommerce platform that can create a single customer identity and simplify customer account management, order history, wish lists, loyalty, and more.
-A retail server can manage their shopping cart, shipping details, taxes, and OpenID connect for customer authentication.
+A retail server can manage their shopping cart, shipping details, taxes, and OpenID connects for customer authentication.
 These different efforts together with the rest of your operations can serve to create the best buying experience possible and simplify the lives of your customer service team, making them more effective at their jobs.
 Ultimately, this leads to more satisfied customers.

 Another bonus?
-With Dynamics 365 in particular, all of your essential data is stored in the cloud, secure from cyberthreats and hardware failures.
+With Dynamics 365 in particular, all of your essential data is stored in the cloud, secure from cyber threats and hardware failures.

 Having a platform to handle the major operational aspects of your physical and online stores minimizes the waste of time, money, and physical resources.
-Once your eCommerce is integrated with your ERP platform, your business can function as a more effective whole, minimizing the spend associated with managing your different channels.
+Once your eCommerce is integrated with your ERP platform, your business can function as a more effective whole, minimizing the spending associated with managing your different channels.
 As mentioned earlier, the automation of key processes and elimination of manual data entry also lower your overall operating costs by saving resources and minimizing error.

 For these reasons, it’s clear that ERP functionality for your eCommerce and physical channels can make a huge difference in the daily lives of your employees and the bottom line of your business.
 However, choosing the right ERP platform and implementation partner will be integral for businesses to achieve these operational improvements with minimal data loss or operational disruption.
 They should be experienced in ERP implementation for the retail industry.
 This will help you to identify your long-term ERP platform needs and ensure that your employees have a supportive transition process.